 Also known as: HCK, HCU, unicracker, VGO hydrocracker

-The hydrocracker upgrades VGO through cracking while injecting hydrogen.
+In a refinery, the hydrocracker upgrades VGO through cracking while injecting hydrogen.
 This yields a high volume of high-quality diesel and kerosene product.
-This is in contrast to the FCC, which uses the same feed (VGO) but produces more and better quality gasoline.
+This is in contrast to the FCC, which uses the same feed (VGO) but produces more and better-quality gasoline.

 The flexiblity in the design and operation of hydrocrackers allows a wide range of feeds and of product yields.
 However this comes at very high capital and operating costs.